looselytyped/container-security-fundamentals/Notes.md

 # exit out of it

 # BE SURE TO FIRST CTRL-d so you are the vagrant user if you are not already
-# create a process with an isolated network namespace
+# create a process with an isolated user namespace
 # see user details
 id
 exit